andywer/http-event-stream/README.md

 Since it's all just plain HTTP, we can use headers like we always do.
 Go ahead and use your favorite auth middleware that you use for the other REST endpoints.

-## Browser support
+## Client

-Make sure to include a polyfill in your client-side code, since [not all major browsers provide native support for SSE](https://caniuse.com/#search=server%20sent%20events).
+Make sure to include a polyfill in your web page code, since [not all major browsers provide native support for SSE](https://caniuse.com/#search=server%20sent%20events).

 Try [`event-source-polyfill`](https://www.npmjs.com/package/event-source-polyfill).

+To connect to SSE streams from node.js, use the [`eventsource` package](https://www.npmjs.com/package/eventsource).

 ## Further reading